isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-Given that "special attention" was needed for the destructor (here, to deallocate), the likelihood that copy and move assignment (both will implicitly destroy an object) are correct is low (here, we would get double deletion).
+Given that “special attention” was needed for the destructor (here, to deallocate), the likelihood that copy and move assignment (both will implicitly destroy an object) are correct is low (here, we would get double deletion).

 ##### Note

-This is known as "the rule of five" or "the rule of six", depending on whether you count the default constructor.
+This is known as “the rule of five” or “the rule of six”, depending on whether you count the default constructor.

 ##### Note

-If you want a default implementation of a default operation (while defining another), write `=default` to show you're doing so intentionally for that function.
+If you want a default implementation of a default operation (while defining another), write `=default` to show you’re doing so intentionally for that function.
-If you don't want a default operation, suppress it with `=delete`.
+If you don’t want a default operation, suppress it with `=delete`.

 ##### Note